Student Handbook

 If a student plans to ride a bus different from his/her regular bus, a note signed by the parent giving permission must be brought to school and must contain a phone number where the parent may be reached during the day.
 The note should also contain the bus number the student wishes to ride (AM and/or PM), the drop-off or pick-up address, and the effective dates.
 This note should be turned in to Cathy Greene in the Main Office by 8:00 a.m.
 Pick up notes between classes.
 Any forged note for bus riding will forfeit the right of a student to ride any bus other than their assigned bus for the school year.

-V. SCHOOL TANSPORTATION COMPLAINT PROCESS
+V. SCHOOL TRANSPORTATION COMPLAINT PROCESS

 The following procedure will govern how students, teachers, staff and community members shall submit